Rural Tribal Health – Models and Innovations

 - Results: Care for Our Elders saw an increase in the number of Lakota elders understanding the differences between a will and a living will and the need to have end-of-life discussions with family and healthcare providers.

 Other Project Examples

-- Need: To bring a low-cost water and sanitation system to an Alaska Native village with no running water or sewer system.
+- Need: To bring a low-cost water and sanitation system to an Alaska Native village with no piped water or sewer system.

-- Intervention: The Portable Alternative Sanitation System (PASS) collects and treats water and disposes waste without traditional piping.
+- Intervention: The Portable Alternative Sanitation System (PASS) treats hauled water and disposes waste without traditional piping.

 - Results: Residents in the pilot project reported that PASS was cleaner and healthier than the self-haul method.